particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 In many cases you'll use a library such as [Particle API JS](/reference/SDKs/javascript/) to make using the API easier, however the API is available to all languages that support REST APIs, which is basically all of them.
 For example, you might instead use Python, Ruby, or Java on the server-side, or you might use Kotlin, Swift, or Objective C++ in mobile apps.

-You can also use the API directly from a terminal using a tool like curl, or from a web-based tool like [Postman](/reference/device-cloud/api/#postman).
+You can also use the API directly from a terminal or command prompt window using a tool like curl, or from a web-based tool like [Postman](/reference/device-cloud/api/#postman).

 ## Getting started